Dem700/gama-demo/README.md

 # gama-demo
-This is a Demo for git &amp; github class
+This is a Demo for git &amp; github class.